 With a budget of €26.2 billion, (compared to €14.7 billion for 2014-2020), complemented with about €2.2 billion from EU's external instruments, the new and revamped programme will fund learning mobility and cross-border cooperation projects for 10 million Europeans of all ages and all backgrounds over the next 7 years.

 It will seek to be even more inclusive and to support the green and digital transitions, as set out in the European Education Area.
 Erasmus+ will also support the resilience of education and training systems in the face of the pandemic.

-Erasmus+ is the new EU programme for Education, Training, Youth and Sport for 2014-2020.
+Erasmus+ is the EU programme for Education, Training, Youth and Sport.

 It replaces seven programmes bringing together the Lifelong Learning Programme (Erasmus, Leonardo da Vinci, Comenius and Grundtvig), the Youth in Action programme, five international cooperation programmes (Erasmus Mundus, Tempus, Alfa, Edulink, the programme for cooperation with industrialised countries).

 Erasmus + provides grants for a wide range of actions and activities in the fields of education, training, youth and sport.
 The programme gives opportunities to students, trainees, staff and volunteers to spend a period abroad to increase their skills and employability.
 It supports organisations to work in transnational partnership and to share innovative practices in the fields of education, training and youth.

 The key actions of the Erasmus + programme are:

 - Key Action 1 – Learning Mobility of Individuals;

 - Key Action 2 – Cooperation for innovation and the exchange of good practices;